Use PowerShell scripts on Windows 10 devices in Intune

-Use the Intune management extension to upload PowerShell scripts in Intune to run on Windows 10 devices.
+Use the Microsoft Intune management extension to upload PowerShell scripts in Intune to run on Windows 10 devices.
 The management extension enhances Windows 10 mobile device management (MDM), and makes it easier to move to modern management.

-Moving to modern management
+Move to modern management

 MDM services, such as Microsoft Intune, can manage mobile and desktop devices running Windows 10.
 The built-in Windows 10 management client communicates with Intune to run enterprise management tasks.
 There are some tasks that you might need, such as advanced device configuration and troubleshooting.
 For Win32 app management, you can use the Win32 app management feature on your Windows 10 devices.